Democrats take their seat at the table in U.S. Dist. 5 debate held in Lake Wylie

 Healthcare

-Asked for their top two issues each, all three candidates named healthcare.
+Asked for each of their top two issues, all three candidates named healthcare.
 Universal healthcare “is a cornerstone” of Murphy’s platform, while Frank wants to be vigilant even if early Republican efforts to undo healthcare reform from the Obama administration aren’t successful.

 “The Republicans will come back, and they will try to destroy what we have again,” she said.